josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 The previous `TwainComponent` tests simulated an asynchronous observable response from the `TwainService` with the `asyncData` and `asyncError` utilities.

 These are short, simple functions that you can write yourself.
-Unfortunately, they're too simple for many common scenarios.
+Unfortunately, they are too simple for many common scenarios.
 An observable often emits multiple times, perhaps after a significant delay.
 A component might coordinate multiple observables with overlapping sequences of values and errors.

 **RxJS marble testing** is a great way to test observable scenarios, both simple and complex.
-You've likely seen the [marble diagrams](https://rxmarbles.com) that illustrate how observables work.
+You have likely seen the [marble diagrams](https://rxmarbles.com) that illustrate how observables work.
 Marble testing uses a similar marble language to specify the observable streams and expectations in your tests.

 The following examples revisit two of the `TwainComponent` tests with marble testing.